It’s been just over a month since I arrived in Brazil.

 - Beaches – Rio de Janeiro has some of the most amazing inner-city beaches I’ve seen in my life so far.
-You have amazing clear water, power-like sand and mountains in the background (not to mention the beautiful sunsets).
+You have amazing clear water, powder-like sand and mountains in the background (not to mention the beautiful sunsets).
 I get more amazed each time I go to the beach (seriously).
-I am so fascinated with how a overly-populated city can keep their beaches so clean and beautiful.
+I am so fascinated with how such a populated city keeps its beaches so clean and beautiful.

 - Beach culture – one of my favourite things.
 Everyone loves to relax and enjoy their time at the beach.
 They get umbrellas and chairs and just enjoy their time there.
 There’s beach vendors including people walking up and down selling literally everything you need so you can enjoy your time at the beach all day

 - Music – Brazil has a deep-seated music culture.
 There are lots of different genres and an infinite amount of talented people in this country…and so many people here are deeply passionate about music AND dancing.
 I love how there’s live performances everywhere and people are happy to break out in dance almost everywhere.

 - Drinking culture – think beers or caipirinhas on the beach or on the street for dirt cheap.
 Everything is ice cold to suit the ridiculously hot and humid climate.
 Oh and street drinking is legal too!

 - Excellent night life – ok…all I need to say is LAPA.
 You have everything you want there.
 There are amazing street parties, bars and clubs with both excellent DJs and live concerts.
 Even a hostel I stayed at had a live concert on their rooftop.
 I only recently discovered Santa Teresa and it’s filled with beautiful small bars with live music.